nemathahmed/answer_deduction/index.md

 **[Biscuit](http://sblisesivdin.github.io/biscuit)** is a single-page responsive Jekyll theme.
 This is the most simple and still-good-looking Jekyll theme that you can find.  -->

-# Answer Deduction: Know When To And When Not To
+# Answer Deduction <br />  Know When To And When Not To

 ## Introduction